Doctor insights on:

 Fracture: Your muscles haven't necessarily deteriorated but have decreased in their size due to the lack of use.
 When it comes to muscle, the saying "if you don't use it, you lose it" holds true.
 But no worries, if your fracture was treated correctly you should be able to make full recovery and regain your original muscle mass and strength. ...Read more

 Radius: The end of the radius on the forearm is the most commonly fractured bone.
 A fall on an outstretched hand is the most common mechanism.
 If I can be if further help, then join my care team and virtual practice at www.
 Healthtap.
 Com/dr-Clarkeholmes ...Read more

 My husband had titanium rods put in his leg 7 years ago from a broken bone.
 Do these last forever?

 Yes.: Most implanted metallic stabilizers stay where they are placed for the rest of the patient's life.
 Very rarely do they ever need to be removed, and almost never cause pain due to irritation or break down. ...Read more

 Is it broken or fractured is a question I am often asked.
 The answer is basically that a broken or fractured bone is the same thing.
 A fracture means a break in the cortex or the strong layer of outer bone cells.
 In an adult the average time for that to heal varies greatly but is often considered to ...Read more

 Bone is a living growing tissue made mostly of collagen (protein that provides soft framework) & the mineral calcium phosphate that adds strength & hardens the framework.
 Two types of bone are found in the body; cortical (dense compact outer layer) & trabecular (makes up inner layer, ...Read more

-- What is the typical healing time for a broken arm?
+- What is the longest time can a woman see her period?